awreece/codearcana/content/software engineering/platform_experience.md

 I've thought a while about the vision for Platform orgs.
 In short, my opinion is that
-Platform orgs should prioritize making an incredible user experience _that does not require special domain expertise to use_.
+Platform orgs should prioritize making an incredible user experience _that does not require special domain expertise to use_ and allows Product teams to focus all their energy on the business.
-Unfortunately, they frequently target making a very customizable experience at the expense of making one with a simple cognitie load  -- they target making AWS when they should make something easier than Heroku.
+Unfortunately, Platform teams frequently target making a very customizable experience at the expense of making a simple one  -- they target making AWS when they could make something easier to understand than Heroku.

-The net result of this focus is that sometimes product engineers find themselves needing (and missing) systems domain expertise to configure and deploy their code.
+The net result of this focus is that the "cognitive load" of platform tools can be quite high, and sometimes product engineers find themselves needing (and missing) systems domain expertise to configure and deploy their code.
 Eventually, these orgs usually reach towards  embedded devops engineers who act as a professional